-Perhaps, we falsely believe, a failure in our life serves to flash a bright red stoplight with one message, “DANGER, don’t cross this line!”
-Overcoming the fear of dealing with our deep-seated pain within, may just be the one thing holding us back, from the miles of peace intended for the ones who will courageously seek truth and healing.
+Perhaps, we falsely believe a failure in our life serves to flash a bright red spotlight with one message, “DANGER, don’t cross this line!”
+Overcoming the fear of dealing with our deep-seated pain within, may just be the one thing holding us back from the miles of peace intended for the ones who will courageously seek truth and healing.

 “Show me the right path, O LORD; point out the road for me to follow” (Psalm 25:4 NLT).